MIT-LCP/bloatectomy/README.md

 **postgres_table**: str, optional
 The name of the postgres table containing the concatenated notes.
 Only relevant for use with the MIMIC III dataset.
 When data is pulled from postgres the hadm_id of the file will be appended to the `filename` if set or the default `bloatectomized_file`.
 See the jupyter notebook [mimic_bloatectomy_example](./bloatectomy_examples/mimic_bloatectomy_example.ipynb) for the example code.

+# Contributing

+We encourage you to share any additions or changes to our package.
+To contribute, please:

+Fork the repository using the following link: https://github.com/MIT-LCP/bloatectomy/fork.
+For a background on GitHub forks, see: https://help.github.com/articles/fork-a-repo/

+Commit your changes to the forked repository.

+Submit a pull request to the MIMIC code repository, using the method described at: https://help.github.com/articles/using-pull-requests/

+## License

+By committing your code to the Bloatectomy Repository you agree to release the code under the (GNU General Public License v3.0)[LICENSE.txt] in this repository.